 By the process of classification, the State had the power of determining who should be regarded as a class for purposes of legislation and in relation to a law enacted on a particular subject.
 Classification meant segregation in classes which had a systematic relation, usually found in common properties and characteristics.
 It postulated a rational basis and did not mean herding together of certain persons and classes arbitrarily

-Class legislation is that which makes an improper discrimination by conferring particular privileges upon a class of persons arbitrarily selected.
+The class legislation is that which makes an improper discrimination by conferring particular privileges upon a class of persons arbitrarily selected.
 And no reasonable distinction can be found justifying the inclusion of one and exclusion of other from such privilege.
 While Art.
-14 forbids class legislation, it permits reasonable classifications of persons, objects and transactions by the legislature for the purpose of achieving specific ends.
+14 forbids class legislation, it permits reasonable classifications of persons, objects, and transactions by the legislature for the purpose of achieving specific ends.
 In other words, what Art.
-14 prohibits is class legislation and not classification for the purpose of legislation.
+14 prohibits is class legislation and not a classification for the purpose of the legislation.

 TEST OF REASONABLE CLASSIFICATION

-Article 14 forbids class legislation; it does not forbid reasonable classification of persons, objects and transactions by the Legislature for the purpose of achieving specific ends.
-Classification to be reasonable should fulfil the following two tests:
+Article 14 forbids class legislation; it does not forbid reasonable classification of persons, objects, and transactions by the Legislature for the purpose of achieving specific ends.
+Classification to be reasonable should fulfill the following two tests:

 - The differentia adopted as the basis of classification must have a rational or reasonable nexus with the object sought to be achieved by the statute in question.